OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/kubernetes-object-status/index.md

 * **Step timeout** refers to the maximum time a deployment step can run before termination (determined in seconds).
 This setting is intended to prevent a step from running indefinitely or causing delays in the overall deployment process.
 If one disables the parameter (checkbox), you allow the step to run indefinitely.

-* **Wait for Jobs to complete during deployment** determins if Octopus should wait for the successful completion of the jobs deployed at this step.
+* **Wait for Jobs to complete during deployment** determines if Octopus should wait for the successful completion of the jobs deployed at this step.
 If unchecked, Octopus considers a step execution successful once Jobs are created without waiting for their execution.

 A user needs to create and deploy a new release after one saves the new configuration to see the changes.